jeremykross/to-glsl/README.md

 ## Introduction

-To-GLSL is a library for converting clojure s-expressions to GLSL.
+To-GLSL is a library for converting Clojure s-expressions to GLSL.

 ### Usage
 `[to-glsl "0.1.0-SNAPSHOT"]`

-## Example
+### Example

 ```clojure
 (def basic-vs